 and gentle the Christ icon would be a perfect representation, a memorial of my Father.
 I wanting no more than the support of my Mother and Fathers parish as well as my iconography teachers.
-I began commencement of the icon.
-I was determined to make it happen, its value was immeasurable and to me, it has been the most important work of my life.
-A symbolic parallel of what is to come had brought me through a winding journey of grief, I in some intuitive state was prepared.
-Here I give you a brief look into my experience.
+I began commencement of the icon and with a drive and determined to make it happen propelled me, its value was immeasurable, and it has been the most important work of my life.
+A symbolic parallel of what is to come, it had brought me through a winding journey of grief, in an intuitive state where I received.
+Here is a brief look into my experience.

 Having no formal education in art, I began writing icons in 1996 at a local monastery.
 I was a seeker of truth and at that time Orthodox icons became an interesting, and intriguing subject.
-I began instruction with a Gnostic/Orthodox school of iconology.
-At first, I felt foolish, the lectures conveyed an esoteric tone or intended sense of perplexity, my thoughts; ”Where have I been”?
-I tried to keep time in my notes but, this odyssey made me feel as if I missed the class trip into space.
+I began instruction with a Russian Orthodox school of iconology.
+At first, I felt foolish, the lectures conveyed an esoteric tone or an intended sense of perplexity, and in my mind I thought; ”Where have I been”?
+I tried to keep time in my notes but, this odyssey made me feel as if I missed the class trip into space!
 I thought, “OK, well we do live on a planet and we are in orbit”.
-I had never before been to a seminary or studied theology, yet It’s perplexity sent me into a state of confusion.
+I had never been to a seminary or studied theology, yet it’s perplexity sent me into a state of confusion.
 The lecture continued, as we touched on the topic of Anthropos which can be defined as Son of Man or Greek for human, Man or Woman, and Cosmos which defines the realm of the Heavens, The Universe or Space.
 I started to breathe.

-Leaving that school behind I met a group of icon painters who were very skilled and even renowned.
+After many years leaving that school behind, I met a group of icon painters who were very skilled and even renowned.
 They taught me everything about the art of iconography and I’m am grateful.
-I felt an unseen, slight, and underlining current saying; you’ll never be great.
+I felt an unseen, slight, and underlining current being conveyed; “you’ll never be great”.
 I overlooked it because greatness was not really my goal, it was so much more, it was to understand, know, help, extend, reach, develop, share, advance, and grow.
 I had the world to explore with my new ability.
 I will never be great but, I will be of Gods appointment.

 Them hath he filled with wisdom of heart, to work all manner of work, of the engraver, and of the cunning workman, and of the embroiderer, in blue, and in purple, in scarlet, and in fine linen, and of the weaver, [even] of them that do any work, and of those that devise cunning work. ~ Exodus 35:35 KJV